Bow Road tube station: History

-The station was opened on 11 June 1902 by the Whitechapel and Bow Railway (which was later incorporated into the District line), with the Hammersmith & City line (then the Metropolitan line) following in 1936.
+The station was opened on 11 June 1902 by the Whitechapel and Bow Railway in the Metropolitan Borough of Poplar, (which was later incorporated into the District line), with the Hammersmith & City line (then the Metropolitan line) following in 1936.

-The Great Eastern Railway Bow Road railway station, which closed in 1949, stood on the opposite of Bow Road.
+The Great Eastern Railway Bow Road railway station, which closed in 1949, stood on the opposite side of Bow Road.

 Ownership of the station passed to London Underground in 1950.

-Design and layout
+Design

 The station building is Grade II listed since 27 September 1973.
 Red bricks form the exterior facade, featuring stone eaves cornice and brick blocking course.
 The structure is topped with a slate roof, and has round arched doors.
 The doors are finished with fanlights, with four windows arranged alternately.
 An enclosed footbridge hangs across the platforms sheltered with canopies, both of which are made of wood.
 The canopies are barrel-vaulted, supported by cast iron beams and wall brackets, and hexagonal cast iron pillars.
 The pillars are arranged in line, following the curvature of the platforms.
 There are 12 pillars on one platform, while the other has 14.

 Bow Road station has two platforms, and marks the point where westbound trains from Upminster and Barking enter a tunnel; the gradient of the tunnel approach, which is to the east of the station, is 1 in 28, the steepest on the tube network.
 The station platforms are below street level, where the western end of the platforms is in tunnel while the eastern end is in an open cutting.
 Other stations on the District Line are designed in a similar way, such as High Street Kensington and Sloane Square.